Get A Domestic Violence Or Harassment Protective Order In Minnesota

 Harassment Restraining Order

 A Harassment Restraining Order (HRO) is a court order prohibiting the harassment of yourself or your children by any individual who has engaged in harassing behavior.
-Harassment is defined as a single incident of sexual assault, stalking, non-consensual dissemination of private sexual images, nonconsensual distributing private information, or repeated intrusive or unwanted acts, words, or gestures that result in an adverse effect on the safety, security, or privacy of another person.
+Harassment is defined as one or more instances of sexual assault, stalking, non-consensual dissemination of private sexual images, nonconsensual distributing of private information, or repeated words or actions that intrude on someone, that the person does not want, and that adversely affect their safety, security or privacy.

 To grant an HRO, the court must find that there are reasonable grounds to believe that the accused party has engaged in harassment.
 The person filing the HRO must claim an immediate and present danger of future harassment.
-An HRO can cover a wide range of conduct and can be used to order the harasser to stop the incidents of harassment, to limit or avoid any contact with the victim, and to stay away from their place of residence or employment.
+An HRO can cover a wide range of conduct and can stipulate that the harasser must stop committing the harassing actions, limit or avoid contact with the target of their harassment, and stay away from the home or job site of the targeted person.

 Order For Protection